-You will need to kneed for a little while like bread to get the consistency you want and need.
-It will be sticky at first, but should start forming better after you kneed it.
+You will need to knead for a little while like bread to get the consistency you want and need.
+It will be sticky at first but should start forming better after you kneed it.

 Look at that awesome bilateral coordination practice of using both hands together and crossing midline to pull apart the slime.
 My mama Occupational Therapy heart loves it!